Curriculum Master Business Informatics

 Learning Outcomes:

-The students are sensitised in dealing with morals (moral ideals, entrepreneurial striving for profit) and ethics and are able to bring these concepts to practical implementation through experiences gained in concrete case studies.
+The alumni are sensitised in dealing with morals (moral ideals, entrepreneurial striving for profit) and ethics and are able to bring these concepts to practical implementation through experiences gained in concrete case studies.
 In doing so, they are able to reflect on the basic understanding of why dealing with ethical principles can be important for a company and to design the transition of the learned theoretical approaches into operational decision-making processes and thus their integration into practical everyday business life.

 Superior module: